 For example, if you make cold brew with say coffee from Brazil, the coffee natural chocolate nutty taste will really come through.

-The Verdict: Cold Brew Vs Iced Coffee
+Cold Brew Coffee Vs Iced Coffee

 So what are the major differences between iced coffee and cold brew?
 Coffee hipsters tend to prefer cold brew over iced coffee mostly because of the flavors and extra kick you get out if it since it’s brewed at room temperature and then poured over ice.
 After having cold brew regular iced coffee will taste weak or even watery.